SHORT STORY 5

 And then out the front door of the hotel.

-I doubted the trains would still running at such a late hour, so I walked away.
-Told you it was just another waste of my fucking time.
+I doubted that the trains would still be running at such a late hour, so I ignored the stairs down to the U-bahn station and kept walking.
+It was all just another waste of my fucking time.
 But hey, I met Natalie Portman, for fuck's sake!
 What a foxy little mamma!

 "Bruce!"
 Natalie called out.